andrew1007/mrfa-demo/article/7-memoization.md

 }
 ```

+A deconstruction and explanation of `createSelector` is in appendix 2.

 ## `createSelector` data access, via Tree Traversal

 `createSelector`'s uses selector functions to make data available in a pure way.
 When a `createSelector` function is invoked, the array of selectors are evaluated and their return values become arguments in the computation callback.